São Paulo: Education

+St Paul's School, British-Brazilian school ranked by The Schools Index as one of the 150 best private schools in the world, and among the top 5 schools in Latin America.

 São Paulo has public and private primary and secondary schools and vocational-technical schools.
 More than nine-tenths of the population are literate and roughly the same proportion of those age 7 to 14 are enrolled in school.
 There are 578 universities in the state of São Paulo.

 The city of São Paulo is also home to research and development facilities and attracts companies due to the presence of regionally renowned universities.
 Science, technology and innovation is leveraged by the allocation of funds from the state government, mainly carried out by means of the Foundation to Research Support in the State of São Paulo (Fundação de Amparo à Pesquisa do Estado de São Paulo – FAPESP), one of the main agencies promoting scientific and technological research.